pymc-devs/pytensor/doc/library/scan.rst

-As you can see, in order to terminate on condition, the only thing required is that the inner function ``power_of_2`` to return also the condition wrapped in the class ``aesara.scan.utils.until``.
+As you can see, in order to terminate on condition, the only thing required is that the inner function ``power_of_2`` to return also the condition wrapped in the class ``pytensor.scan.utils.until``.
 The condition has to be expressed in terms of the arguments of the inner function (in this case ``previous_power`` and ``max_value``).